gportay/templates/openssl/genkeys/README.md

 ## DESCRIPTION

-This _Makefile_ provides implicite rules to generate _RSA_ keys using **openssl(1)**.
+This _Makefile_ provides implicit rules to generate _RSA_ keys using **openssl(1)**.

 Those implicit [rules](Makefile#L27-L52) are freely available for use, reuse,